lkfink/lkfink.github.io/pages/pubs.md

 ### <a name="dissertation"></a>Doctoral dissertation
-[Dissertation embargoed for two years but eventually publicly available through the UC Davis library]

 #### Predicting sensorimotor synchronization and attention to music using a linear oscillator model, eye-tracking, and electroencephalography